Skip to content

 Block I

-• Panel Discussion: “Laboratory Regulation Under the New Administration”
+• Roundtable: “Laboratory Regulation Under the New Administration”

 • “Beyond the Flags: Recognizing Subtle Cues in Platelet Analysis for Accurate Result Validation”